mhweiner/kizu/README.md

 ```

 **What happens:**
-1. kizu detects your TypeScript runtime (`tsx` or `ts-node`)
-2. Compiles your TypeScript files to JavaScript
+1. kizu uses `tsx` to compile your TypeScript files to JavaScript
-3. Runs the compiled code (which preserves your ESM imports/exports)
+2. Runs the compiled code (which preserves your ESM imports/exports)
-4. Your ESM code works exactly as expected
+3. Your ESM code works exactly as expected

 ### **CJS Projects**